 Cornelian Cherry Dogwood Trees are self-fertile.
 You will get fruit with only one plant.
 However, adding an additional Cornelian Cherry Dogwood Tree will drastically increase the size of your crop.

 Cornelian Cherry Dogwood (Cornus Mas) is known for it’s early bloom in spring with clusters of fuzzy yellow, star-like flowers.
 It produces edible fruit in summer and a red foliage color in fall.
 This dogwood is known to be quite cold hardy and can be grown into a small tree or large shrub that prefers full sun.
 The Cornelians perform their best in USDA growing zones 4-9 and are considered to be slow growers maturing to a height of 15-30 feet with a width of 15-20 feet.

-Location: When planting Cherokee Chief Dogwood tree, find a site that offers full sun to partial shade.
+Location: When planting Cornelian Cherry Dogwood tree, find a site that offers full sun to partial shade.
 This tree can handle a variety of different soil types including clay.

 Planting Instructions: Select a site that is well-draining for your Cornelian Cherry Dogwood.

 1) Dig your hole three times the width of the root ball and slightly shallower than the root ball.

 2) Loosen the soil, in and around the hole so the roots can easily break through.

 3) Use your fingers to separate the roots of your Cornelian Cherry Dogwood and gently position downward in the hole.
 Hold the tree straight as you begin to backfill the site tamping down the soil as you go.